Commercial Projects

 US multinational General Electric (GE) has completed the installation of 60 wind power turbines at the Kipeto Wind Farm in Kajiado, marking the end of major construction activities for the energy project.

-Located at Esilanke area in the foothills of Ngong Hills, about 30km southwest of Nairobi, the Kipeto wind power project is set to inject 100MW of energy into the grid – making it Kenya’s second largest wind farm after the Turkana Wind Power project.
+Located in the Esilanke area in the foothills of Ngong Hills, about 30km southwest of Nairobi, the Kipeto wind power project is set to inject 100MW of energy into the grid – making it Kenya’s second largest wind farm after the Turkana Wind Power project.

 The African Trade Insurance Agency has been contracted to provide a 10-year standby on-demand insurance cover to protect the wind farm against the risk of payment delays by Kenya Power.